Early assessment, treatment, and family support are important for a good prognosis for ADHD.

 Individual Therapy is provided as needed by clinical psychologists experienced in the treatment and management of ADHD and related disorders.
 We have providers experiences working with families, marital issues, children and adolescents.

-Referral is made for beneficial medication when appropriate.
+Referral is made for medication when appropriate.
 Consultation to family practitioners, pediatricians, neurologists, and psychiatrists is provided.

 Nonverbal Learning Disabilities often co-exist or are confused for ADHD.
 These children have good verbal skills but seem to miss the nonverbal cues and nonverbal relationships that are often essential for subtle social communication.